-Carbon monoxide consists of one-part oxygen and one part carbon and is produced by partially burned carbon fuel sources like natural gas, coal, petrol, wood and propane.
+Carbon monoxide consists of one-part oxygen and one part carbon and is produced by partially burned carbon fuel sources like natural gas, coal, petrol, wood, and propane.
 While harmless in an outdoor or well-ventilated area, carbon monoxide can be lethal in enclosed spaces.
-Very difficult to detect because of its lack of odour, excess carbon monoxide starves the body of oxygen by combining with haemoglobin in the lungs.
-This causes headaches, dizziness and nausea, before ultimately becoming fatal.
+Very difficult to detect because of its lack of odour, excess carbon monoxide starves the body of oxygen by combining with hemoglobin in the lungs.
+This causes headaches, dizziness, and nausea, before ultimately becoming fatal.

 There are several gas appliances that can cause carbon monoxide leaks, these include:

 - Gas fires

 Carbon monoxide can also be produced as a by-product of burning solid fuels like coal, wood, or petrol.
 This means that charcoal fires, running cars and cigarette smoke are all common producers of carbon monoxide.
 Here are some examples of carbon monoxide in everyday life: